OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 ..
     Sect<7.6.2>

-OpenDDS transport debug layer logging is controlled via the :key:`DCPSTransportDebugLevel` configuration option.
+OpenDDS transport debug layer logging is controlled via the :prop:`DCPSTransportDebugLevel` configuration option.
 For example, to add transport layer logging to any OpenDDS application that uses ``TheParticipantFactoryWithArgs``, add the following option to the command line:

 .. code-block:: bash